amarjeet987/TheCamera/README.md

 # Camera2Api
-A simple Camera App using Camera2 Api.
-If anyone wants to make any improvements, feel free to make a pull request.
+A simple Camera App using Camera2 Api to capture images and take videos.
+## Screenshot: